manfredzab/endpoints-codelab-android/README.md

 Once created, this Google Cloud Platform project will enable you to manage all the services the Cloud Platform has to offer.
 In this lab, we'll use App Engine and Cloud Datastore.

 Every Google Cloud Platform project can create a free and private **git repository** which you're free to use in this lab but this is not a requirement.
 You can also connect your project to an existing GitHub repo.
-Both these options enable the [Push-to-Deploy](https://developers.google.com/appengine/docs/push-to-deploy) feature and are available from the console's "Cloud Development" menu.
+Both these options can be used with [Push-to-Deploy](https://developers.google.com/appengine/docs/push-to-deploy) feature and are available from the console's "Cloud Development" menu.

 ![image alt text](images/image_8.png)